hjsw1/fastdfs/README.md

 docker stack deploy -c docker-cloud.yml fastdfs
 ```

-## How to using the pictures that have uploaded the fastdfs server.
+## How to using the pictures that have uploaded to  fastdfs servers.

 * Orinial image,suppose the store server is 192.168.66.10:
 http://192.168.66.10:8888/group1/M00/00/00/wKhCClwRhl-AT_y8AAGt_FFM2T4145.jpg